Skip to main content

 • We supersede ADR 17 and ADR 27 decisions on how to implement Network with the current ADR.

-• Drop existing implementation using Reliability layer for now
+• Drop existing implementation of Ouroboros and Reliability components

 • Could be revisited, as in theory it would satisfy properties if implemented correctly?